knassar702/scant3r/README.md

 ![image](.src/sweaty-sweaty-speedrunner.gif)

-you as a security guy this is a waste of time for you, so this project will help to save more and more, just take a look at the examples modules and read the official documentation (unavailable yet), or just open an issue with a Feature request and we will write your script by our hands
+as a security guy this is a waste of time for you, so this project will help to save more and more, just take a look at the examples modules and read the official documentation (unavailable yet), or just open an issue with a Feature request and we will write your script with our hands

 ### Modules